Khiveley/EventTrackerProject/README.md

 # Overview

 This program implements CRUD (Create, Read, Update, and Delete) functionality utilizing Spring Data JPA and RESTful services.
 I want to have a good structure in place for continuing to learn and code after this bootcamp completes; hence, the title for my app is "AfterBoot."
+Creating an online study log will be useful since I'll already be working at the computer and have a means to input all of the information regarding study sessions for the day.

 # How to Use

 # Technologies Used

-* Spring Tool Suite
+* Spring Tool Suite (Spring Data JPA, Spring Boot)
 * MySQL Workbench (SQL)
 * Atom
-* Spring Boot
 * Gradle
 * Postman
 * Java
+* MAMP
 * Bash Terminal

-# Expected Routes
+# Application Expected Routes

 | Return Type  | Route                   | Functionality                   |
 |--------------|-------------------------|---------------------------------|